 The next step was clearly to contact Marina and ask her who she remembered the most and compare it to these results.
 Until I hear from her, I can only imagine that this software gives us some sense about what she remembers from the performance, and perhaps what images permeated her dreams.
 I wondered if she dreams of one single representative audience member.
 I decided to generate this epitome of the audience by finding the most normal set of eyes, the most normal nose, and the most normal mouth across all the portraits.
 I roughly sliced up the images into regions and generated distance matrix comparisons on all the eyes, all the noses, and all the mouths.
 Here is my approximation of what Marina dreams about now:

 What can this exercise tell us about our own dreams?
 We are constantly barraged by media designed to affect us consciously and subconsciously (such as advertising).
 It is harder to detect and reason through the subconscious influence because it’s meant to alter our feelings and penetrate to the deeper levels of our psyche.
 They might even control our dreams.
 In order to deprogram ourselves from this psychological influence, a deconstruction of our dreams is necessary.
-This software will be instrumental in this, as I will soon show in a follow up post.
-Stay tuned!

 1. David Brin, The Transparent Society